BennyTMT/LLMsForTimeSeries/README.md

 ![Ablations/PAttn](pic/ablations.png)

 The main difference between **PAttn** and [PatchTST](https://github.com/yuqinie98/PatchTST) is that we gradually removed parts of the Transformer module that may not be as essential, and Position Embedding.
-[DLinear](https://github.com/cure-lab/LTSF-Linear) has been surpassed by many new methods.
-We aim to provide a method that is both simple and effective, helping new TSF models to evaluate the trade-off between cost and performance.
+When [DLinear](https://github.com/cure-lab/LTSF-Linear) has been surpassed by many new methods, we aim to provide a method that is both simple and effective, serving as a simple baseline.

 ## Dataset 📖
 You can access the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP/view), then place the downloaded contents under ./datasets